Sanksshep/crypto_trading_bot/README.md

 ## Configuration

-1. Create a `config.json` file in the root directory with the following structure:

-2. Update Available Cryptocurrencies
+1. `config.json` holds api keys, secrets, and important parameters

-Run the update_config.py script to fetch and update the list of available cryptocurrencies:
+2. `update_config.py` updates `config.json` for current list of available cryptocurrencies:

-python update_config.py

 __Placeholder__ Currently not used

-3. Run the Main Trading Bot
+3. `main.py` runs the main trading bot
-Run the main.py script to start the trading bot:

-python main.py

-4. Backtest Models
-Run the backtesting.py script to backtest the models on historical data:
+4. `backtesting.py` script to backtest the models on historical data:

-python backtesting.py

 __Placeholder__ Currently not used

-5. Generate Reports
-Run the daily_report.py script to generate daily reports with graphs:

-python daily_report.py

-6. Test in Sandbox
+5. `daily_report.py` generates daily and total gain and loss calculations with graphs

-Run the sandbox_test.py script to test the trading bot in Coinbase's sandbox environment:
+6. `sandbox_test.py` tests the trading bot in Coinbase's sandbox environment

-python sandbox_test.py

 __Placeholder__ Currently not used.
 Sandbox environment not enabled for Coinbase Advanced API Python SDK